hkmztrk/CMPE150/exercise2/README.md

     set the first element of sequence to K. compute the next element as:
-             half of the previous if previous is even three times the previous, plus one if previous is odd.
+             if previous is even : previous / 2
+             if previous is odd : previous * 3 + 1

 Program terminates when the sequence reaches 1.